Lin Biao: Illness

 Lin Biao continued to suffer from poor health after 1949, and chose to avoid high-profile military and political positions.
 His status led him to be appointed to a number of high-profile positions throughout most of the 1950s, but these were largely honorary and carried few responsibilities.
 He generally delegated or neglected many of the formal political responsibilities that he was assigned, usually citing his poor health.

 After Lin's injury in 1938, he suffered from ongoing physical and mental health problems.
+A theory holds that his lifelong health problems may have resulted from the injury.
 His exact medical condition is not well understood, partially because his medical records have never been publicly released.
 Dr. Li Zhisui, then one of Mao's personal physicians, believed that Lin suffered from neurasthenia and hypochondria.
 He became ill whenever he perspired, and suffered from phobias about water, wind, cold, light, and noise.
 He was said to become nervous at the sight of rivers and oceans in traditional Chinese paintings, and suffered from diarrhea, which could be triggered by the sound of running water.
 Li's account of Lin's condition is notably different from the official Chinese version.

 In another study, Lin is described as having symptoms similar to those seen in patients of schizoid personality disorder.
 Lin's personality traits including his aloofness, lack of interest in social relationships, secretiveness, and emotional coldness he exhibited during the Cultural Revolution; indeed, all of these were symptoms very similar to those seen in individuals who suffer from schizoid personality disorder.
 The challenge of Lin's personality problems in conjunction with the turbulent political climate of the Cultural Revolution impacted his overall ability to govern his position.